Geography of Middle-earth: Political geography

 At the end of the Third Age, much of the northwest of Middle-earth is wild, with traces here and there of ruined cities and fortresses from earlier civilisations among the mountains, rivers, forests, hills, plains and marshes.
 The major nations that appear in The Lord of the Rings are Rohan and Gondor on the side of the Free Peoples, and Mordor and its allies Harad (Southrons) and Rhûn (Easterlings) on the side of the Dark Lord.
 Gondor, once extremely powerful, is by that time much reduced in its reach, and has lost control of Ithilien (bordering Mordor) and South Gondor (bordering Harad).

 Forgotten by most of the rest of the world is the Shire, a small region in the northwest of Middle-earth inhabited by hobbits amidst the abandoned lands of Eriador.

+Analysis

 Moral geography

-With his "Southrons" from Harad, Tolkien had – in the view of John Magoun, writing in the J.R.R.
-Tolkien Encyclopedia – constructed a "fully expressed moral geography", from the hobbits' home in the Northwest, evil in the East, and "imperial sophistication and decadence" in the South.
+With his "Southrons" from Harad, Tolkien had—in the view of John Magoun, writing in the J. R. R. Tolkien Encyclopedia—constructed a "fully expressed moral geography", from the hobbits' home in the Northwest, evil in the East, and "imperial sophistication and decadence" in the South.
 Magoun explains that Gondor is both virtuous, being West, and has problems, being South; Mordor in the Southeast is hellish, while Harad in the extreme South "regresses into hot savagery".
+Steve Walker similarly speaks of "Tolkien's moral geography", naming the North "barbaric", South "the region of decadence", East "danger" but also the "locale of adventure", West "safety" (and uttermost West "ultimate safety"), North-West "specifically English insularity" where hobbits of the Shire live "in provincial satisfaction".

+Jared Lobdell writes of the significance of North and West, and of their opposites.
+He describes "the dominant myth" of The Lord of the Rings as being "of the West", writing that if the West represents Heaven, then the East at least in part stands for Hell "though the symmetry is incomplete".
+The asymmetry derives from the fact that the West encompasses both the drowned and vanished Númenor, and the Undying Lands of the Uttermost West, by the Third Age "beyond the circles of the World" and unreachable except by the Old Straight Road.
+Middle-earth is then in the middle, between this elaborate West and the ordinary East of the planet Arda.
+Tolkien's conception of the West, Lobdell writes, is derived from Hy Breasail, the Isles of the Blest in Celtic mythology; on the drowned Lyonesse which had, the legend runs, been part of England; and on the Celtic Immram tales, the voyages to the West in that mythology.
+Númenor, in the shape of the Isle of Elenna, will be raised up again at the end of the world: it is not part of Middle-earth.
+The North, Lobdell writes, then preserves the memory of the West, just as it preserves ancient Evil in the form of Old Man Willow and the Barrow-wights.